-Broken heart syndrome symptoms can mimic a heart attack.
-Common symptoms include:
+Symptoms of broken heart syndrome can mimic a heart attack.
+Symptoms may include:

-- Chest pain
+- Chest pain.

-- Shortness of breath
+- Shortness of breath.

 When to see a doctor